Radot1/POSPal/README.txt

 Browser: A modern web browser (like Chrome, Firefox, or Safari) on a device on the same local network (e.g., a tablet, laptop, or phone).

 🚀 Installation & Usage
-Download: Go to the Releases page and download the latest POSPal_vX.X.X.zip file.
+Download: Go to the Releases page and download the latest POSPal release.

 Unzip: Unzip the downloaded file to a permanent folder on your computer (e.g., C:\POSPal).